Toad Patrol at Chew Valley Lake: a ribbiting night at the res!

 What are the benefits for people to getting involved?

 Well apart from helping out the wildlife, our volunteers enjoy meeting lots of other, likeminded people, and there’s often social events.
-Volunteers also find it’s great exercise and get plenty of steps in while going up and down the side of the road.
+Volunteers also find it’s a great exercise and get plenty of steps in while going up and down the side of the road.
 There’s lots of evidence about the great mental health benefits of being outside too.
 And some of our volunteers even litter pick on quieter nights!

 For more information about the Avon Reptile and Amphibian Group (ARAG) visit http://groups.arguk.org/arag/